 Unlike the usual understanding, which considers the vision as something we create or make up out of our ideas, plans, wishes and desires, I understand the vision as the main intent which furtively stands behind all our actions.
 And that regardless if it applies to business projects or personal life.

 Based on my observations and experience, the real intent of all human activity lies hidden deep in the unconscious.
 Paradoxically, it is this hidden unconscious intent which serves as a causal point of all our motivation.
-By the way, this also explains why the motivation from outside never really works for a long.
+This also explains why the motivation from outside never really works for a long.

-Yes, we are a manifestation of our vision in every single moment, but because we are unaware of it, we are hardly ever able to discern that which doesn’t serve this vision and constantly sabotages our intentions.
-And then we cannot work optimally and our projects, companies and personal lives never fulfil their true potential.
+We are surely a manifestation of our vision in every single moment.
+But since we are unaware of it, we are hardly ever able to discern that which doesn’t serve this vision and constantly sabotages our intentions.
+Then we cannot work optimally and our projects, companies and personal lives never fulfil their true potential.

 How do I work?